jmanjoor/jmanjoor_sidequest_W2/README.md

 Score Counter: A total score tracks how many items have been stolen across all resets.

-Technical Features
-AABB Collision: Uses Axis-Aligned Bounding Box logic to resolve platform collisions.

-Boundary Constraints: The blob is constrained to the canvas width to prevent falling out of bounds.

-Dynamic Array Management: Items are managed in an array and reset using a spawnItems() function when the collection limit is reached.

-State Management: Uses currentHeld and totalScore variables to track game progress.

 Controls
 A / Left Arrow: Move Left